emilypx/appfair.github.io/index.md

 Some App developers may enable patronage services, which provides the ability for users to electively sponsor developers whose apps they enjoy using, as well as to fund the ongoing development of the app and encourage new features.

-# The App Fair For Student Developers
+# The App Fair For Developers

 App Fair apps are written in Swift and utilize a native `SwiftUI` user interface.
 Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.